Volvo XC60 (2024) specs, price, ratings and reviews

 In practice

 The WLTP figure of 1.0 l/100km is a calculation that assumes daily charging.
 Owners who really charge daily report 1.5 to 3.0 l/100km in mixed traffic with mostly short trips; owners who do not charge land at 5 to 8 l/100km (owner forums, n approx 25, not measured by us).
 The boot measures 468 l with the battery in the floor, braked towing weight is 2,250 kg.
-The indicative list price rose from about 65,995 euro (peildatum early 2024) to 67,995 euro now, a starting price, not an offer and not a forecast.
+The indicative list price rose from about 65,995 euro (reference date early 2024) to 67,995 euro now, a starting price, not an offer and not a forecast.

 Points to note